dfherr/geminabox-release/README.md

 ```

-Then you will get an rake inabox:release task.
+Then you will get a rake inabox:release task.

 The gem (theoretically) supports basic auth like geminabox in the host address. e.g. http://username:password@localhost:4000
 It's untested as we didn't need it.
 Feel free to try it.